The EEX Group operates exchanges for trading and clearing financial products.

 Admission to the exchange involves five steps:

-- Trader must submit the required documentation.
+- The trader must submit the required documentation.
 Traders must meet the following minimum requirements to apply for membership:

-- Proof of personal and professional reliability and professional qualifications of member with management authority.
+- Proof of personal and professional reliability and professional qualifications of members with management authority.

 - Equity of at least €50,000.

-- Trader must complete the required EEX exchange trader training.
+- The trader must complete the required EEX exchange trader training.

-- Complete a Know Your Customer (KYC) questionnaire and pass KYC assessment.
+- Complete a Know Your Customer (KYC) questionnaire and pass the KYC assessment.

 - Complete a clearing member agreement.